Min Ping Yu No. 5540 incident: Incident

-In the early morning of July 22, fishermen found the boat stranded on a beach in Aoqian Town, Pingtan County, Fujian.
-They saw that two holds were each covered by two large wooden planks, of which one was pried open and one was still nailed, and there were corpses in the holds.
-They reported immediately to the police and the border guards, who came and opened the remaining two planks, which took more than half an hour as the planks were firmly nailed.
+In the early morning of July 22, fishermen discovered a boat stranded on a beach in Aoqian Town, Pingtan County, Fujian.
+They noticed that two of the boat's holds were covered by large wooden planks, with one plank pried open and the other still nailed shut.
+They found corpses in the holds and promptly reported the situation to the police and border guards.
+When the authorities arrived, they took more than half an hour to open the remaining planks, as they were firmly nailed.
 There were 11 corpses in one hold, 14 corpses and a very weak man named Lin Licheng of age 25 in another hold.
-Lin Licheng said that people started getting thirsty and suffocated in less than an hour, so they called for help, hit the covers with their heads and scratched them with their fingers, yet it was futile.
+Lin Licheng said that people started getting thirsty and suffocated in less than an hour after departing from Taiwan, so they shouted for help, hit the covers with their heads and scratched them with their fingers, yet it was futile.
 He tried to breathe through a tiny hole in the compartment wall, but he also fainted later.

 The fourth, fifth, sixth and seventh holds were 2.8 m3, 3.6 m3, 4.9 m3, and 5.8 m3 in volume and contained 5, 15, 20 and 23 people respectively.
 According to survivors' accounts, since the seventh hold was close to the bridge which blocked the sight from Taiwanese military, the crew opened its covers as soon as the sky went dark.
 When the boat arrived on shore, the crew members opened the covers of the other holds and saw dead people in the fifth and sixth holds, so they fled in great fear.